S&J Reptiles Specializes in Arboreal Boas and Pythons

 #1 PLACE FOR ALL YOUR FROZEN RODENT NEEDS

-S&J only ships with www.shipyourreptiles.com.
-No other shipping service offers On-Time & Live Arrival Insurance.
+S&J ships with www.shipyourreptiles.com or www.redlineshipping.com.
+Shipping services offer On-Time & Live Arrival Insurance.
 Our GTPs have been raised with the best and should be shipped by the best.

 A great place for news and discussions!!